 The American Association of Orthodontists recommends that children begin orthodontic treatment as early as age 7.
 At this time, kids generally still have both baby and adult teeth, which makes it easier for a skilled orthodontist to identify potential tooth and jaw problems early and begin treatment sooner.
 But what exactly does orthodontic treatment include?

 There are two kinds of orthodontic treatment, referred to as Phase I and Phase II.
-At Adventure Dental, we offer both Phase I and Phase II orthodontic treatment services, and promise to come up with a treatment plan that best suits the needs of your child.
+At Adventure Dental, we offer both Phase I and Phase II orthodontic treatment services in Santa Clarita.
+We promise to come up with a treatment plan that best suits the needs of your child.

 Call Adventure Dental today at (661) 276-8755 to discuss which phase of orthodontic treatment is right for your kids.